Rancor38/Rancor38/README.md

 My name is Zakariah, and I am a **software engineer**.

 🌱 I'm super enthusiastic when I find a new technology for developing reactive designs.
-In 2022 learned **React** and **Django**, and in 2023 became an **AWS Certified Cloud Practitioner**.
+In 2022 learned **React** and **Django**, and in 2023 became an **AWS Certified Cloud Practitioner** and **AWS Certified Solutions Architect**.
 I also really like playing around with CSS and motion libraries in my spare time.

 👯 I'm always looking to collaborate on new projects in order to expand my skills and get different perspectives on development, as I know that there's a near infinite font of knowledge in this feild.